Cannabis Humidity Problems – Growing Cannabis

 Medical cannabis cultivation is on the rise, but disease outbreaks are leading to reduced quality and large-scale crop loss.
 These diseases share a common culprit – humidity.

 The demand for medical cannabis is constantly growing, driving the cannabis industry to expand accordingly; more licenses equal more growers, more yield equals greenhouses instead of private/small facilities.
-Growing in closed facilities including greenhouses requires the grower to take into account the issue of humidity.
+Growing in closed facilities including greenhouses and grow rooms requires the grower to take into account the issue of humidity.

 In a heated closed area, humidity can reach a 100% level.
-This level of humidity combined with the plant’s natural evaporation causes “free water” to accumulate on and between the cannabis flowers’ leaves which ultimately leads to the appearance of humidity diseases such as botrytis.
+This level of humidity combined with the plant’s natural evaporation causes “free water” to accumulate on and between the cannabis flowers’ leaves which ultimately leads to the appearance of humidity diseases such as botrytis or downy mildew.

 The traditional solution to treat humidity is ventilation.
 Ventilation means opening & closing the growing facility in order to replace the inside humid air with external dry air.
 While it may be effective, there are 3 main problems:

-Loss of energy – opening the growing facility leads to loss of warm air which then leads growers to use more energy in order to reheat the greenhouse.
+Loss of energy – opening the growing facility leads to heat loss, which then leads growers to use more energy in order to reheat the greenhouse.

 In some cases, the air outside is more humid than the air inside the growing facility (on rainy days, cloudy days) and then ventilation is ineffective, even the opposite.

 Lack of climate uniformity – inserting external air creates different conditions of temperature and humidity inside the growing facility.
 This difference in climate conditions affects the growing process and the development of the plant and leads to lack of uniformity of yield.